Rahul9970Aws/Project-STEDI-Human-Balance-Analytics/README.md

 - y
 - z

 There are  **two Glue tables** for the two landing zones: customer_landing.sql and accelerometer_landing.sql.
+[ added in the script directory]
 This is how it looks like customer_landing and accelerometer_landing querying them with **AWS Athena**: